BlockdagNetworkLabs/comet/docs/bdag/governance-system.md

 ## Protocol Governance

 The governance of the protocol starts immediately after deployment.
-You can read more about the protocol deployment process in **[Deployment Process](./deployment-process.md)**.
+You can read more about the protocol deployment process in **[Local Development Guide](./local-development.md#understanding-the-deployment-process)**.

 Before deployment, developers need to configure the governance system with the appropriate parameters.
 Let's understand how this setup works by examining the deployment structure.